 - To see scraping results table push the ‘All Results’ button.

-In the opened window you’ll see only the custom scraping data (in our case it’s a number of shares and comments).
+In the opened window you’ll see only the scraping data (in our case it’s a number of shares and comments).
 By sorting out results by one or the other parameter you can see posts with the biggest (or smallest) number of comments, shares, likes or views.

-On the basis of businessoffashion.com scanning we’ve sorted gained data and figured out which posts were the most popular.
+On the basis of businessoffashion.com crawling we’ve sorted gained data and figured out which posts were the most popular.
 Among those, we’ve highlighted the following leaders with the biggest number of shares or comments:

 - Miroslava Duma and Ulyana Sergeenko Accused of Racism, Homophobia and Transphobia: 77 comments.

 - Gucci Bans Fur: ‘It’s Not Modern’: 44 888 shares.